trustedsearch/trustedsearch.github.io/_posts/2024-12-18-whitelabel-email-spf.md

 ---

-# How configure SPF method
+# How to configure SPF method

 This is a 4 step process.